wolfskaempf/leipzig/README.md

 `python manage.py runserver`

 Please note that this is only a development server which should never be used for production scenarios.

+You can now login to the [admin area of your local development server](http://localhost:8000/admin/) and start creating sample content.

 ### Troubleshooting